 Cisco networking (CCNA) part 2

-As a Cisco Networking Academy Support Centre, The Open University offers the Cisco Certified Networking Associate – Routing and Switching version 7 curriculum that provides the foundational knowledge, understanding, and skills needed to configure a larger scale LAN/WAN using Cisco equipment.
-As part of your studies, you’ll complete CCNA 3 Enterprise Networking, Security and Automation and IoT (Internet of Things) Security and gain hands-on experience of configuring networks at a compulsory day school.
+The Open University is a Cisco Networking Academy Support Centre.
+We offer the Cisco Certified Networking Associate version 7 curriculum, which provides the foundational knowledge, understanding and skills to configure larger LAN/WAN using Cisco equipment.
+As part of your studies, you’ll complete CCNA 3 Enterprise Networking, Security and Automation along with DevNet and gain simulated hands-on experience configuring networks through online activities.

 What you will study

-The full Cisco Certified Network Associate (CCNA) curriculum consists of four parts, sometimes referred to as CCNA 1–3.
-This module covers CCNA 3–along with IoT Security.1
+The full Cisco Certified Network Associate (CCNA) curriculum consists of three parts, sometimes referred to as CCNA 1–3.
+This module covers CCNA 3–along with DevNet.1

 Part 1: Enterprise Networks, Security and Automation (CCNA 3)